-DJI Mavic 2 with the 20-megapixel camera of the 1-inch sensor is unquestionably far better.
+DJI Mavic 2 with the 20-megapixel camera of a 1-inch sensor is unquestionably far better.
 You can set up to 128,000 ISO manually, and capture videos in real 10-bit color grading and HDR.

 Even there’s an adjustable aperture of ƒ/2.8 to ƒ/11 apertures.
 It’s a good deal for still photographers in daylight.

 The range of automated flight modes like ‘Hyperlapse’ in the DJI drones makes the Mavic 2 a creative tool with well-implemented, easy to learn, and operated alone.

 It also has an enjoyable zoom lens and “Dolly Zoom” will stand out for enlisting automated visual effects.